-value, contour, gesture, linear and aerial perspective are studied using a variety of drawing techniques and media.
-ART 1011 Drawing II 0-6-3 Prerequisite: ART 1010 A continuation of Drawing I. Further development of drawing techniques and methods for a personal and experimental approach.
-Abstract imagery, nonrepresentational, and representational imagery will be explored.
-ART 1020 Two Dimensional Design 0-6-3 A two-dimensional foundation design course in which the formal elements of art, principles of design, and color theory are introduced.
-ART 1030 3-Dimensional Design 0-6-3 A three-dimensional foundation design course in which the formal elements of design are introduced along with the methods and safety procedures associated with the use of power equipment.
+of design, and color theory are introduced.

+A three-dimensional foundation design course in which the formal elements of design are introduced along with the methods and safety procedures associated with the use of power equipment.
 All students must pass examination on power tool usage and safety before access to power tools and shop.
 ART 1100 Introduction To The Visual Arts 3-0-3 An introductory survey of world art from prehistory to the contemporary period.
 Credit for this course may not be used to satisfy requirements for area F or senior curriculum requirements for ART or ARED majors.
 ART 1100H Honors Introduction To The Visual Arts 3-0-3 An introductory survey of world art, at the Honors level, from prehistoric to the contemporary period, set in the context of historical, political, economic, and social events.
 ART 2030 Computers In Art 0-6-3 Prerequisite: ART 1020 An introductory course to develop basic skills in computer applications for the visual arts including: design, page layout, word processing, illustration, web access, web design, historical and critical methods, and information management.
-ART 3023 Drawing III 0-6-3 Prerequisite: ART 1011.
+ART 3023 Figure Drawing 0-6-3 Prerequisite: ART 1011.
 Interpreting the human figure through the use of a variety of media and techniques.
-May be repeated for up to 9 hours of credit.
 ART 3041 Painting I 0-6-3 Prerequisites: ART 1011 and ART 1020 or permission of the Department Head.
 An introduction to oil and acrylic painting techniques.
 ART 3051 Printmaking I 0-6-3 Prerequisite: ART 1010 and ART 1020.
 An introduction to basic printmaking processes and techniques, including historical background and significance.
 ART 3061 Ceramics I 0-6-3 Prerequisite: ART 1030 or permission of the Department Head.
 A beginning level course including coil and slab construction, wheel throwing techniques, glazing processes, and kiln firing methods.
-ART 3071 Photography I 0-6-3 An introductory course with emphasis on the technical and aesthetic foundations of black and white photography including camera functions, darkroom processing procedures, and presentation of work.
+ART 3071 Black and White Photography 0-6-3 An introductory course with emphasis on the technical and aesthetic foundations of black and white photography including camera functions, darkroom processing procedures, and presentation of work.
 A 35mm camera with manual controls is required.
-ART 3081 Sculpture I 0-6-3 Prerequisite: ART 1030 or permission of Department Head.
-An introduction to additive, subtractive, replacement, and modeling sculpture techniques and methods.
-Attention will be given to three dimensional studies of human anatomy.